antonio-tolentino/golang-k8s-helm3/pipeline/helm3/appchart/README.md

 * appVersion

 ## Values default ##
-Verify "values.yaml", replace or ajust every resource necessary to your application.
+Verify "values.yaml", replace or ajust every resource necessary to your appchart.

 ## Kubernetes Livenessprobe e Readinessprobe ##
 Verify "deployment.yaml" tags "path" and "port" and other tags if necessary.